Top 5 Desalination Plant Projects in Singapore 2026

 Driving Forces of the Desalination Industry in Singapore

-Singapore is an island nation and gets its water from water catchment, imported water, and NEWater (reused water).
-Limited natural resources and growing demand led to the rise of a national tap - desalinated water.
+Singapore is an island nation that gets its water from water catchment, imported water, and NEWater (reused water).
+Limited natural resources and growing demand led to the rise of a national tap—desalinated water.

 Desalination plants in Singapore contribute to securing the water for the future and serve as a major source of drinking water.
 Additionally, technological advancements and innovations in this sector ensured reduced environmental impact due to the desalination process.

 A few notable achievements in this industry include energy-efficient and dual-mode desalination plants like Keppel Marina East and Jurong Island desalination plants.
-The 5 desalination plants in Singapore provide a reliable source of fresh water and environmental sustainability for the future generations to come.
+The 5 desalination plants in Singapore provide a reliable source of fresh water and environmental sustainability for future generations.

 Upcoming Challenges in the Desalination Industry in Singapore

 • High Energy Consumption: Increased capacity of desalinated water requires high electricity for uninterrupted production.
-Jurong Island desalination plant is designed energy-efficient.
-However, measures to reduce power consumption processes are high.
+The Jurong Island desalination plant is designed to be energy-efficient.
+However, few measures exist to reduce power consumption processes.

 • RO Membrane Replacement Cost: RO membranes required timely replacement to ensure a quality desalination process.
-This can increase the overall operational cost.
+Such expenses can increase the overall operational cost.

-• Future Water Demand: The water demand in the future is expected to rise and the existing 5 desalination plants in Singapore may shortly fall for supplying water.
+• Future Water Demand: Water demand is expected to rise in the future, and the existing five desalination plants in Singapore may soon be unable to meet this demand.

 • Decrease Environmental Imbalance: High power consumption can lead to increased carbon emissions.